DaveThw/davethw.github.io/_posts/2018-03-19-Flashing-RaspberryPi-Image.md

 ---
 # layout: post
 title: "Flashing an OS image for Raspberry Pi"
-categories: Theatre-Royal EOS-Remote
+categories: Guides
-tags: RaspberryPi Chromebook ChromeOS Crouton
+tags: Linux RaspberryPi ChromeOS EOS-Remote
 excerpt: Step-by-step notes on how to flash a (fresh!)
 OS image for a Raspberry Pi, on an (old) SD card, using (my) Chromebook
 ---